olcf/tapia2024-intro-gpu-programming/README.md

 # A Brief Introduction to GPU Programming

-*Verónica Melesse Vergara & Tom Papatheodore (Oak Ridge Leadership Computing Facility - OLCF)*
+*Elijah MacCarthy, William Castillo & Togo Odbadrakh (Oak Ridge Leadership Computing Facility - OLCF)*

-This repository is part of the Tapia 2022 DOE National Laboratories HPC session.
+This repository is part of the Tapia 2024 DOE National Laboratories HPC session.
 It includes the following components:

 * `examples` - contains codes that are demonstrated as part of the self-guided tutorial.
 * `exercises` - contains hands-on exercises for the participants to perform on their own.